-Caroline Smith joins BRIDGE Network as the Community Stewards Program Coordinator.
-Although she originates from Northern Ohio, Caroline has made her way from the Rockies of Colorado to the Appalachian Mountains of West Virginia.
-Throughout that time, Caroline has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
+Caroline Smith is a Program Coordinator in the Stewards West Virginia Office.
+She comes to Stewards and West Virginia by way of Northern Ohio and the Rocky Mountains of Colorado.
+Throughout her travels, Caroline has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
 These experiences in diverse environments, industries, and with all sorts of community members, drove Caroline to pursue her passion for community outreach and development.
 Caroline believes in the power of change and the capacity to create it, in communities far and wide.